 The tea plants and processing techniques used for producing this tea result in quite a balanced green tea with a nice interplay between greener, savoury, more vegetal notes and a lasting complex sweetness.
 The traditional processing that utilises wood fired ovens adds more flavour and just a tiny hint of smokiness.
 This tea represents a more traditional Vietnamese green tea when compared to teas from newer plantations that are mostly producing Taiwanese style floral green oolongs, like our Moc Chau Green Heart Oolong.
 It is also a lot more approachable than the much more unusual and acquired traditional ones made from wild assamica plants, like our Muong Khuong Purple Rain.

 The dark leaves of this Tan Cuong Fish Hook green tea produce a light yellow-green liquor with a vegetal and lightly creamy aroma.
 The vegetal profile is quite bold and complex with mineral, herbaceous and creamy notes of cooked green vegetables such as asparagus and spinach.
 The aftertaste has a pleasant astringency and light citrus dryness that gives way to a lasting sweetness.
 There is also just a slight hint of smoke and seaweed on the top of the palate.

 We suggest brewing at 80°C for around 2 minutes according to your taste.
-The leaves of this tea can be brewed multiple times, at least 4 or maybe more depending on the strength of your preferred brew.
-If you are finding the flavours too strong you can decrease the brewing time to yield a lighter tasting cup of tea.
+The leaves of this tea can be brewed multiple times, at least 3 or maybe more depending on the strength of your preferred cup and your brewing methods.
+If you are finding the flavours too strong you can decrease the brewing time to yield a lighter cup.